How to estimate your property tax

 - Actual Value is set by the County Assessor and can be found on Notices of Valuation and Tax Notices

-- Assessment Rate is set by the State Legislature and the Gallagher Amendment.
-Current rates are:
+- Assessment Rate is set by the State Legislature and frozen at the current rates:

 - 0.29 for non-residential property